CruGlobal/give-web/README.md

 ### Making queries to Cortex
 Use the `cortexApiService` which provides convenience methods for sending requests to Cortex.
 For more documentation see the [cortexApiService docs](docs/cortexApiService.md).

+### Staging Environment
+Replace `https://give-static.cru.org` with `https://cru-givestage.s3.amazonaws.com` to use the staging environment.